This is why Red Bull Rampage is the Super Bowl of mountain biking

 Fans will hike for hours to witness freeride greatness in person

-Everyone loves to see tricks, and whether it's done in motocross, on skis, skateboards or even football, there is a thrill in seeing athletes doing things that we mere mortals wouldn't ever consider doing.
+Everyone loves to see tricks, and whether it's done in motocross, on skis, skateboards or even football, there's a thrill in seeing athletes doing things that we mere mortals wouldn't ever consider doing.
 You can't fail to be excited and be on the edge of your seat when you see these athletes perform.
 The closest sporting contest equivalent to Rampage is snowsport's Freeride World Tour.

 04